About Recycle Rewards

 All Tasmanians will benefit from Recycle Rewards as it will increase recycling and decrease litter, create new jobs and economic opportunities for Tasmania.

-Why should I return my containers?
+Why should I return my drink containers?

-What do my recycled drink containers become?
+What do my recycled drink containers become after recycling?

 How is Recycle Rewards funded?